In music, you’ve probably heard of accidentals but might not know exactly what they are or why they’re needed.

 For example, if we had a melody with the notes G – A – B – C – D – E – F#, then we are in the key of G Major because this melody uses only notes found in the scale of G major.

-For a more in depth description, check out our guide to key signatures here.
+For a more in-depth guide to key signatures, check out our beginner’s guide to key signatures here.

 What are Accidentals?

 Sometimes, we might want to play a note that is not covered in the key signature at the beginning of the piece.

 For example, in the key of G Major, the notes we would play are G – A – B – C – D – E – F♯, but what if we want to play a B♭ or a C♯?